sap-tutorials/Tutorials/tutorials/cap-service-deploy/cap-service-deploy.md

 ## Details
 ### You will learn
-  - How to deploy your business service on SAP Business Technology Platform (SAP BTP) using the SAP Cloud Application Programming Model (CAP) and binding appropriate service instances.
+  - How xto deploy your business service on SAP Business Technology Platform (SAP BTP) using the SAP Cloud Application Programming Model (CAP) and binding appropriate service instances.
 See the [Developer Guide for Cloud Foundry](https://docs.cloudfoundry.org/devguide/) for more details.

 ---